 Contents

-Secrets, Swords & Sovereigns: Explore Tower of London's White Tower
+Secrets, swords & sovereigns: Explore the Tower of London's White Tower

-Nestled in the heart of historic London, the White Tower is a monumental piece of history and architectural marvel.
+The White Tower, a monumental piece of history and architectural marvel, stands majestically at the heart of historic London within the Tower of London complex.
 As the oldest part of the Tower of London, it was built by William the Conqueror in the 11th century to signify Norman power.
 The White Tower has served as a royal palace, fortress, and prison.
 Today, it houses an array of displays, including the Royal Armouries collections, offering a glimpse into England's turbulent past.
 The structure's striking Norman architecture and its long-standing significance in English history make it a must-visit for anyone interested in the royal heritage and architectural grandeur.

 Quick facts about the White Tower